Skip to Content

 Almost all patients receive intravenous preoperative chemotherapy as initial treatment.
 However, a specific standard chemotherapy regimen has not been determined.
 Current chemotherapy protocols include combinations of the following agents: high-dose methotrexate, doxorubicin, cyclophosphamide, cisplatin, ifosfamide, etoposide, and carboplatin.[22,23,24,25,26,27,28,29,30] A meta-analysis of protocols for the treatment of osteosarcoma concluded that regimens containing three active chemotherapy agents were superior to regimens containing two active agents.
 The same meta-analysis concluded that regimens with four active agents were not superior to regimens with three active agents.
 The meta-analysis suggested that three-drug regimens that did not include high-dose methotrexate were inferior to three-drug regimens that did include high-dose methotrexate.

 In certain trials, extent of tumor necrosis is used to determine postoperative chemotherapy.
 In general, if tumor necrosis exceeds 90%, the preoperative chemotherapy regimen is continued.
 If tumor necrosis is less than 90%, some groups have incorporated drugs not previously utilized in the preoperative therapy.
-This approach is based on early reports from Memorial Sloan-Kettering Cancer Center (MSKCC) which suggested that adding cisplatin to postoperative chemotherapy improved the outcome for patients with less than 90% tumor necrosis.
+This approach is based on early reports from Memorial Sloan-Kettering Cancer Center (MSKCC) that suggested that adding cisplatin to postoperative chemotherapy improved the outcome for patients with less than 90% tumor necrosis.
 With longer follow-up, the outcome for patients with less than 90% tumor necrosis treated at MSKCC was the same whether they did or did not receive cisplatin in the postoperative phase of treatment.
 Subsequent trials performed by other groups have failed to demonstrate improved event-free survival (EFS) when drugs not included in the preoperative regimen were added to postoperative therapy.[23,32]

 The Children's Oncology Group performed a prospective randomized trial in newly diagnosed children and young adults with localized osteosarcoma.
 All patients received cisplatin, doxorubicin, and high-dose methotrexate.
 One-half of the patients were randomly assigned to receive ifosfamide.
 In a second randomization, one-half of the patients were assigned to receive the biological compound muramyl tripeptide-phosphatidyl ethanolamine encapsulated in liposomes (L-MTP-PE) beginning after definitive surgical resection.
 The addition of ifosfamide did not improve outcome.
 The addition of L-MTP-PE produced improvement in EFS, which did not meet the conventional test for statistical significance (P = .08), and a significant improvement in OS (78% vs. 70%; P = .03).[Level of evidence: 1iiA] There has been speculation regarding the potential contribution of postrelapse treatment, although there were no differences in the postrelapse surgical approaches in the relapsed patients.
 The appropriate role of L-MTP-PE in the treatment of osteosarcoma remains under discussion.